Master’s of Occupational Therapy

 Occupational Therapy is unique in that practitioners address the need of individuals across the lifespan.
 The focus is ‘occupation’ which involves the individual’s unique participation in the everyday activities they want and need to do.
 Occupational therapists use these occupations to address the needs, goals, and desires of the clients they serve.
 Occupational therapists often work with children having disabilities such as cerebral palsy, Autism, and early intervention needs.
 In that arena, the focus is participation in school and age appropriate social activities.
 Professionals also assist individuals to regain participation in their occupations following insult or injury from conditions such as strokes, traumatic brain injury, or orthopedic conditions.
 There is also a focus on the aging population and addressing the physical, mental, and cognitive needs of older adults.
 Occupational therapists work closely with other professionals and have a strong interdisciplinary team approach.
 Job opportunities are in hospitals, schools, outpatient clinics, homecare, early intervention, and community settings to name a few.
 The profession is amongst the top ten within the U.S. and projected to have 29% growth in the upcoming years.

 Wesley will accept students upon receipt of candidacy status.
-Upon the M.O.T. program’s receipt of pre-accreditation status, applications must be submitted through the OT Centralized Application Service (OTCAS).
+With the M.O.T. program’s receipt of accreditation status, applications must be submitted through the OT Centralized Application Service (OTCAS).
 Please allow a few weeks for the OTCAS verification process.
 Visit otcas.org to begin the application process.

 Interested applicants may contact the admissions department for further information.